LBNL-UCB-STI/beam/docs/protocols.rst

 1. The Person checks the value of _currentEmbodiedLeg to see if unbecomeDriverOnCompletion is set to TRUE, if so, then the Person sends an UnbecomeDriver message to her vehicle and updates her _currentVehicle accordingly.
 2. If there are no more legs in the EbmodiedBeamTrip, the PersonAgent either schedules the ActivityEndTrigger and transitions to the PerformingActivity state or, if there are no remaining activities in the person's plan, she transitions to the Finished state and schedules no further triggers.
 3. If there are more legs in the EmbodiedBeamTrip, the PersonAgent processes the next leg in the trip.
 If asDriver for the next leg is FALSE, then the Person transitions to Waiting state and does nothing further.
-4. If asDriver is true for the next leg, the Person creates a temporary passenger schedule for the next leg and sends it along with a BecomeDriver or a ModifyPassnegerSchedule message, depending on whether this person is already the driver of the vehicle or if becoming the driver for the first queueStartTime.
+4. If asDriver is true for the next leg, the Person creates a temporary passenger schedule for the next leg and sends it along with a BecomeDriver or a ModifyPassnegerSchedule message, depending on whether this person is already the driver of the vehicle or if becoming the driver for the first time.
 5. The person stays in the current state (which could be Waiting or Moving depending on the circumstances).

 *Driving Mission Completed*